LukeAWeaver/SodaSopa-Vite/README.md

 - 🚥 **Routing** with React Router
 - 🔔 **UI Enhancements:** Toast notifications (React Toastify), modals, and confirmations
 - ⚡ **Fast bundling and development** using Vite + TypeScript
+- ☁️ **CI/CD pipeline with GitHub Actions for deployment to AWS S3**

 ---